Photo credit: Sevenoaks School

 St Edward’s School

-in Oxford has been offering the IB since 2010.
+in Oxford has been offering the IB since 2007.
 ‘The number of pupils in the school opting for the IB diploma and A-levels is now 50/50, a split the school is very proud of’, says Anna Fielding, the school’s IB Diploma Coordinator.
-‘The aims of the IB Diploma fit very well with the aims of the schools: to encourage lifelong learners who thrive and aim to make a difference’.
+‘The aims of the IB Diploma fit very well with the aims of the school: to encourage lifelong learners who thrive and aim to make a difference’.

 After over a decade of offering just the IB, King’s College School Wimbledon